emu-se/CodeCSE/README.md

-# public-CodeCSE
+# CodeCSE
-The public repository for CodeCSE.
+A simple pre-trained model for code and comment embeddings using contrastive learning.

 ## Environment
 This model was trained and tested in Python 3.9.
 The dependencies are in the requirements.txt.
 This repository uses CodeBERT/GraphCodeBERT for data preparation.
 To initialize the submodule: